 Here’s an example Butane config to set up

 /var on a separate partition on the same primary disk:

-variant: fcos version: 1.4.0 storage: disks: - # The name of the primary block device.
-In virtio-based setups, this is # likely `/dev/vda`.
-Elsewhere, it's likely `/dev/sda`. device: /dev/vda # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
+variant: fcos version: 1.4.0 storage: disks: - # The link to the block device the OS was booted from. device: /dev/disk/by-id/coreos-boot-disk # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
 See NOTE above about this. size_mib: 8192 resize: true - size_mib: 0 # We assign a descriptive label to the partition.
 This is important # for referring to it in a device-agnostic way in other parts of the # configuration. label: var filesystems: - path: /var device: /dev/disk/by-partlabel/var # We can select the filesystem we'd like. format: ext4 # Ask Butane to generate a mount unit for us so that this filesystem # gets mounted in the real root. with_mount_unit: true

 You can of course mount only a subset of

 /var into a separate partition.
 For example, to mount

 variant: fcos version: 1.4.0 storage: disks: - device: /dev/disk/by-id/coreos-boot-disk wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
 See NOTE above about this. size_mib: 8192 resize: true - size_mib: 0 label: containers filesystems: - path: /var/lib/containers device: /dev/disk/by-partlabel/containers format: xfs with_mount_unit: true

 Alternatively, you can also mount storage from a separate disk.
 For example, here we mount